 It became hugely popular after the Von Trapp family (of The Sound of Music fame) recorded it and Harry Simeone recorded it two or three times, renaming it “The Little Drummer Boy.”

 So I’d always enjoyed the song.
 But it bothered me.
 I mean really, who plays a drum for a baby?
 Most of my time around infants is filled with admonishments to make no noise, lest we wake the sleeping screamer.
-I know people who even travel with white noise machines for their young children.
+I know people who even travel with white noise machines for their young children (too much).
 And how did the Wise Men happen across a renegade drummer from an anachronistic military band?
 Because that’s how the kid is usually depicted in illustrations.
 And where are his parents, anyway?

 If you want skip ahead to the story, jump to the bottom of the page.